-- Organize information – Speaking of products and versions, did you know that you can have tickets automatically route to the correct agents based on this information?
+- Organize information – Speaking of products and versions, did you know that with certain help desk ticketing systems you can have tickets automatically route to the correct agents based on this information?
 You can also have tickets be sent directly to specific agents based on a seemingly limitless additional set of criteria through ticket automation.
 Another way to organize tickets is to tag and group them effectively when they are received.
 This allows agents to spot issues if tags are being used frequently so they can inform the team of a larger concern.

 - Implement self-service – More and more support teams, especially in the B2B industry, are beginning to implement self-service into their customer support strategy.
 While it’s not a traditional support channel and it may take some time to create the necessary content to be successful, the main benefit of self-service truly lies in its ability to reduce the total number of tickets submitted.
 By giving customers a 24/7 place to answer their own questions, they no longer need to reach out to support with simple questions that distract agents and increase the ticket response times for more critical and complicated issues.